What is Verification?

 The Financial Aid Office will also reach out via email correspondence to notify you that you have been selected.
 This email will be sent to your Swarthmore College email address only.

 How do I complete the Verification process?

 - Next, complete the Federal Verification Worksheet.
-The Federal Verification Worksheet is an online document that will have been sent to you, the student, in an email from the Financial Aid Office in late May 2018 and is designed to help ease the process for you.
+The Federal Verification Worksheet is an online document that will have been sent to you, the student, in an email from the Financial Aid Office in late May 2019 and is designed to help ease the process for you.
 You have been sent a personalized link, which you may share with your parent in order to have them sign the online document.
-If you are having trouble using the Federal Verification Worksheet online, you may alternately complete the 2018-19 Verification Worksheet [PDF].
+If you are having trouble using the Federal Verification Worksheet online, you may alternately complete the 2019-20 Verification Worksheet **PDF will be updated and available at a later date**.
 You will submit this document via the College Board IDOC Service.

 What is the deadline to complete the Verification process?

 If you are selected for Verification, you have 30 days from the date of notification to submit the required documentation.
 No Federal financial aid funds will be credited to your account until the Verification process is complete.
 Failure to submit the required documentation within 30 days may result in loss of all Federal financial aid as well as any other aid that could be affected by the result of the Verification process.

 How will I learn the results of the Verification process?